 Second, BTS served as role models and inspiration for many.
 Seeing how they were able to survive and conquer their difficulties gave their fans hope to never give up and fight for their dreams.
 Their messages are very inspiring especially during this pandemic.
 If there is anything, they showed people that there is always light at the end of the tunnel and that dreams do come true.

 In addition, it is not just their passion for their craft and determination to succeed.
 Fans also learned to love themselves.
-I personally witnessed the positive changed BTS had on my child.
+I personally witnessed the positive changes BTS had on my child.
 My son started taking care of himself.
-Drinking lots of water, having a skin care routine, reading books, being fashionable, finding his passion and working hard are just some of the habits he had adapted for himself with BTS as his role models.
+Drinking lots of water, having a skin care routine, reading books, being fashionable, finding his passion, working hard and not giving up are just some of the habits he had adapted for himself with BTS as his role models.
 As a parent, I am truly grateful for that.

 “Kim Namjoon!
 Kim Seokjin!
 Min Yoongi!
 Jung Hoseok!
 Park Jimin!
 Kim Taehyung!
 Jeon Jungkook!
 BTS!”

 How about you?
-Are you a BTS Army too?
+Are you a member of BTS Army too?
 I would love to hear why you love BTS too.